Is Your Organization Leveraging Vision Building for Growth?

 Define your business's core market and specialization.

-Clarifying your Industry and Niche helps you identify which opportunities to pursue and which to let pass by.
+Clarifying your industry and niche helps you identify which opportunities to pursue and which to let pass by.
 When clearly stated, this filter helps everyone in your organization understand and explain exactly what you do.

 Identify Your Ideal Customers